Polo404-not-found/market-ai-analyzer/README.md

 ## Development notes

-- **AI as a tool, not a shortcut**: Throughout the project, AI was used to speed up learning correct library syntax and debug specific errors — every line was reviewed and understood before being committed.
+- **Added a configuration panel**: This configuration panel let's the user select between two selected and the technicity level in the AI answer, this is made to let someone that doesn't understand technical language learn and understand.

-- **Official release: Market AI Analyzer 1.0 is alrady  published!**: Check releases to download the official setup.
+- **Soon Visual changes on the GUI are going to be added**: Through the QSS from PySide6 library, GUI is going to be reworked, to improve the visual part of the app.

 ## Roadmap